blakepell/ArgusFramework/README.md

 Argus.AspNetCore|ASP.Net Core Shared Components and Infrastructure.
 Argus.Core|Common Shared Code Library for this repository.
-Argus.Graphics|Imaging code that builds off of System.Drawing.Common Argus.Office|Code used with building and manipulating various Office file formats.
+Argus.Graphics|Imaging code that builds off of System.Drawing.Common [Argus.Audio.NAudio](src/Argus.Audio.NAudio/README.md)|Code that extends the functionality of the NAudio library.
+Argus.Office|Code used with building and manipulating various Office file formats.
 Argus.SocialMedia|Code used to interact with social media sites via their APIs.
 Argus.Windows|Code used soley on Windows operating systems.